For GED, Skill Certifications

 This service will pay the cost of the GED test or up to $300 of the cost of professional certification or licensure (careers like, but not limited to, cosmetology, Commercial Driver’s License, or Food Service).

 The Cooperative Ministry aims to reduce barriers to more productive engagement in the workforce.
 The target is underemployed and unemployed adults who wish to enhance their qualifications for jobs that enable households to be financially self-sufficient.

-This service is funded, in part, by a grant from the City of Columbia, SC
+This service is funded, in part, by a grant from Richland County.

 MISSION FOR THE MIDLANDS